DevonMLoen/f-bee24001186-km7-dev-basicbankingsystem-ch2/README.md

-Here’s a README document that explains the functionality and usage of the provided banking application code:

----

 # Banking Application

 This is a simple console-based banking application built using JavaScript and Node.js.
 The application allows users to create accounts, deposit and withdraw money, invest, and manage a safe deposit box (available for priority customers).